 The issue I personally have with printing photos out is the space that all the albums would take up.
 I already feel that we have too much ‘stuff’ and would like to have more space.
-But I see that the idea of making photobooks, especially yearly ones, isn’t that unusual at all, so I’m rolling my sleeves up this year and get cracking!
+But I see that the idea of making photo books, especially yearly ones, isn’t that unusual at all.
+So I’ll be rolling my sleeves up this year and get cracking!

 I’ll probably start with 2016 and go backwards from there, and see where I get to!

-So here’s a big THANK YOU to all the lovely parent bloggers who contributed to this post with their ideas and tips.
+So here’s a big THANK YOU to all the lovely parent bloggers who contributed to this post.